Orick to Weitchpec

-After seven miles of climbing, Bald Hills Rd reaches the crest of the ridgeline and pops over the other side making a slow descent, gaps in the trees begin to appear giving hint of the valley below logged some decades ago.
+After seven miles of climbing, Bald Hills Rd reaches the crest of the ridgeline and pops over the other side making a slow descent.
+Gaps in the trees begin to appear giving hint of the valley below that was logged some decades ago.

 The Redwood Creek Overlook at 2100 ft on the summit provides a broad view of the valley below.
 This parking area has numerous interpretive signs highlighting the considerable long-term effort to restore these hillside habitats to the decades before active logging harvested the hillsides below of their valuable timber resources.